 THANKS to all that attended our 2016 event.
 We'd like to thank our speakers for telling us all about their ideas worth spreading.
 Thanks also to our partners, volunteers, and organizing committee members.
 TEDxLancaster 2016 was one for the ages.
+To view the program from the event, click here.
 View pictures from our event here.
 See the article from LNP Lancaster Online here.

 TED sends a survey to all TEDx attendees to gauge their feedback of the event.
 On a scale from 1 to 10, with 10 being the highest rating, 86% of respondents rated TEDxLancaster 2016 a 9 or a 10!
 That's high praise for our speakers!
 Read some of the comments from our attendees here.
 See why TEDxLancaster 2016 was so magical.
 View the videos and get ready to be inspired!